gitlabhq/gitlabhq/doc/ci/environments.md

   - master
 ```

-A more realistic example would include copying files to a location where a
+A more realistic example would also include copying files to a location where a
-webserver (for example, NGINX) could then read and serve.
+webserver (for example, NGINX) could then acess and serve them.

 The example below will copy the `public` directory to `/srv/nginx/$CI_COMMIT_REF_SLUG/public`: